hardmanko/ofxCX/README.md

 Introduction
 ------------
-ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.
-OpenFrameworks and CX are based on C++, which is a very good option for anything requiring a high degree of timing precision.
-OpenFrameworks and CX are both free and open source, distributed under the MIT license.
+ofxCX (hereafter referred to as CX) is a "total conversion mod" for [openFrameworks](www.openframeworks.cc) (often abbreviated oF) that is designed to be used used for creating psychology experiments.
+OpenFrameworks and CX are based on C++, which is a very good language for anything requiring a high degree of timing precision.
+OpenFrameworks and CX are both free and open source.

 The documentation for CX can be found in the docs subfolder.
-You can use "CX Manual.pdf" there (or try this link: https://sites.google.com/site/kylehardmancom/CX%20Manual.pdf?attredirects=0) or generate other formats of the documentation by using Doxygen with the Doxyfile there.
+You can use "CX Manual.pdf" there (or try this link: https://sites.google.com/site/kylehardmancom/CX%20Manual.pdf?attredirects=0).
+You can generate other formats of the documentation by using Doxygen with the Doxyfile given in the docs subfolder.

 License
 -------